avaje/avaje-jsonb/README.md

 }
 ```

-Also works with records:
+This also works with records:
 ```java
 @Json
 public record Address(String street, String suburb, String city) { }
 ```

-For types we cannot annotate with `@Json` we can place `@Json.Import(TypeToimport.class)` on any class/package-info to generate the adpaters.
+For types we cannot annotate with `@Json` we can place `@Json.Import(TypeToimport.class)` on any class/package-info to generate the adapters.

 ## Step 3 - Use